-For most people CrossFit and and training in general is an accessory to a lifestyle they have outside of the gym.
+For most people training is an accessory to a lifestyle they have outside of the gym.
 Whether it’s their work, family, or friends that they dedicate a majority of their time to, their efforts spent in the gym are purposed to improve their overall capacity to do what they love in “normal” life.
 For competitors the lifestyle is almost completely opposite.

 Most of us either work in the gym as coaches or owners, or work as little as we can outside the gym to maximize our time spent in there.
 We are not working out to be better at our jobs, our job simply is to be the best at working out, and like any job, it can become monotonous and demotivating if the end goal doesn't seem worth the effort put in.
 Whatever it is, glory, fame, instagram followers, god, family ect.- to be able to grind through the day in day out of training for years on end, you must find some higher purpose for doing what you do.
 You will soon find that some things rank far higher than others on the scale of being able to get you out of bed for training or not.